ocaml/RFCs/rfcs/ocamlib.md

 Shared objects for C stubs usually get installed in their own dedicated directory `$(STUBLIBS)` (e.g. `$(opam var lib)/stublibs`).
-For that we mangle the name `MYLIB` by replacing potential directory separators with `_` and install the corresponding DLLs as:
+For use the library name `MYLIB` and install the corresponding DLLs as:

     $(STULIBS)/dllMYLIB.so

 ### Semantics and integrity constraints

-The following semantics and integrity constraints are assumed to hold on a library directory.
+The following constraints are assumed to hold on a library directory.

 1. If a `M.cmx` has no `cmi` then the module is private to the library.
 2. If a `M.cmi` has no `M.cmx` and no implementation in the archives then